-One of the simplest and most popular protocol used for modelling monolayers appering during irreversible adsorption experiments is random sequential adsorption (RSA) \cite{Feder1980, Evans1993}.
-The algorithm bases on repeated random sampling of the adsorbate molecule position and orientation on the surface or interface, followed by the check if the molecule does not intersect with other molecules that are already placed in the neighbourhood.
-If there is no intersection, the molecule is placed in this position and otherwise it is removed.
-Because RSA is very rough approach to modelling adsorption monolayers, it received various generalisations.
+One of the simplest and most popular protocols used for modelling monolayers created during irreversible adsorption experiments is random sequential adsorption (RSA) \cite{Feder1980, Evans1993}.
+The algorithm is based on repeated random sampling of the adsorbate molecule position and orientation on a surface or an interface, followed by the check if the molecule does not intersect with other molecules that are already placed in the neighbourhood.
+If there is no intersection, the molecule is kept in this position and otherwise it is removed.
+As RSA is a very rough approach to modelling adsorption monolayers, it led to various generalisations.
 The most popular one is ballistic deposition \cite{Talbot1992, Choi1993, Schaaf2000}.
 If a trial particle hits an already placed particle, it slides down to the surface and stays there.
-This model is especially useful when deposited particles are relatively heavy and gravity dominates their movement.
-The packing fractions obtained in the ballistic RSA are typically $5-10\%$ higher than ones obtained in the standard RSA \cite{Schaaf2000}.
+This model is particularly useful when deposited particles are relatively heavy and gravity dominates their movement.
+The packing fractions obtained in the ballistic RSA are typically $5-10\%$ higher than the ones obtained in the standard RSA \cite{Schaaf2000}.
 Another approach proposed by Senger et al. \cite{Senger1992} assumes the diffusion to be the crucial transport mechanism and simulates the Brownian motion of depositing molecules.
 It appears that in this model, the kinetics of packing growth changes, but the obtained packing fractions are the same as in the standard version of RSA.
 The common drawback of all these approaches is their inefficiency when the obtained monolayers are nearly saturated -- there is little space left for subsequent additions.
-Then the above-described algorithms require a large number of trials to find a suitable place for a single particle.
+All of the above algorithms require then a large number of trials to find a suitable place for a single particle.

 RSA is also known as one of the simplest yet not trivial protocol for generating random packings taking into account excluded volume effects \cite{Torquato2010}.
 For this reason, it is important and interesting from the perspective of random packings and properties of granular and random media in general.
-Therefore a lot of theoretical and numerical studies were performed to study the properties of RSA packings of various objects \cite{Evans1993}.
+Therefore many of theoretical and numerical studies were performed to investigate the properties of RSA packings of various objects \cite{Evans1993}.